NVIDIA/aistore/docs/feature_flags.md

 `Feature flags` is a 64-bit (bit-wise) field in aistore cluster configuration denoting assorted (named) capabilities that can be individually enabled at runtime.

 The features themselves are enumerated below.
+Not all feature flags - henceforth, "features" - are cluster-global.
+Assorted features can be changed on a bucket basis - the fact that is denoted by the `(*)` suffix in the name.

 By default, all features are disabled, and the corresponding 64-bit field is set to zero.

 ## How to see, how to view, how to change